 lit batch-parse ./documents ./output --format json --no-ocr

-Generate page images from a PDF.
+Generate page images from a document (PDF, DOCX, XLSX, images, etc.).

 lit screenshot [options] <file>

-Argument Description filePath to the PDF file
+Argument Description filePath to the document file

-Option Description Default -o, --output-dir <dir>Output directory ./screenshots--target-pages <pages>Pages to screenshot (e.g., "1,3,5" or "1-5") — (all pages) --dpi <dpi>Rendering DPI 150--format <format>Image format: png or jpg png--password <password>Password for encrypted/protected documents — --config <file>JSON config file path — -q, --quietSuppress progress output —
+Option Description Default -o, --output-dir <dir>Output directory ./screenshots--target-pages <pages>Pages to screenshot (e.g., "1,3,5" or "1-5") — (all pages) --dpi <dpi>Rendering DPI 150--password <password>Password for encrypted/protected documents — -q, --quietSuppress progress output —

 lit screenshot document.pdf -o ./pages